rafaelrpd/VendingMachine/README.md

 # VendingMachine

-Vending machine made with C# to study interfaces.
+Vending machine made with C# to study.